 If during rendering process you run out of rendering points, RenderBuzz will complete all frames that have already started.
 Even if you make a little mistake in your estimates, there is a very good chance that the entire project will be completed without hindrance.

-RenderBuzz offers three basic tariffs: Basic, Standard and Premium.
+RenderBuzz offers two basic tariffs: Standard and High Priority.

-Premium is up to 2.5X faster then Basic.
+High Priority.
 It is for urgent renderjobs.
-Premium overtake all Basic and Standard renderjobs, giving you almost instant access to whole render farm power and full support.
-What is more, when your Premium renderjob started, no other renderjob is able to interrupt your rendering.
-For single-frame Vray renderjobs - it give access to 10 spawners.
+This tariff overtake Standard renderjobs, giving you almost instant access to whole render farm power and full support.
+What is more, when your High Priority renderjob started, no other renderjob is able to interrupt your rendering.

 RenderBuzz provides exactly the same formats and sizes of frames as those provided by the software you use for rendering, without any additional limitations.
 You can of course also render some additional render passes, such as VrayAlpha, VrayReflection, etc. In a word - what you set in your 3D application will appear on your Renderbuzz output folder after the rendering is finished.

 Our advice is to keep in mind that all output frames have to be downloaded after rendering.
 It is a good practice to use compression for output files (like lossless TIFF with enabled LZW compression, or simple JPG format) which will significantly increase download performance.
 In cases when multi passes are saved without any compression, the output folder may achieve a size of hundreds of Gigabytes and take a long time to download.